Klasmart-Engineering/klasmart-xapi-service/README.md

 - `feature/fix/etc` -> squash or rebase into `main`
 - The main branch pipeline has a manual _release_ workflow.
-- That workflow will build/push the docker image to ECR, and deploy to alpha.
+- That workflow will build the docker image, push it to ECR, deploy to alpha, and create a GitHub release.
+- GitHub prereleases are *upserted* in order to reduce changelog duplication.
+- Slack notifications will be sent for non-prereleases.

 📢 Follow the specification covered in [CONTRIBUTING.md](docs/CONTRIBUTING.md) 📢